h0tc0d3/arch-packages/README.md

-  --install-deps, -d            Install build dependencies --force, -f                   Force rebuild packages --check, -c                   Check packages versions
+  --install-deps, -d            Install build dependencies --force, -f                   Force rebuild packages --check, -c                   Check packages versions --all, -a                     Build all packages(if not set only not installed) --yes, -y                     Answer yes for build all packages
 ```

 Before build packages please run `./build.sh --install-keys` and then `./build.sh --install-deps`!